baneteasnow/baneteasnow.github.io/_pages/now.md

 format1: reading as a book
 pageread1: 126
 # 2
-booktitle2: "On Our Best Behavior"
+booktitle2: "Owning Your Own Shadow"
-bookyear2: 2025
+bookyear2: 2019
-author2: "Elise Loehnen"
+author2: "Robert A. Johnson"
-sayfa2: 408
+sayfa2: 108
 format2: reading as a book
-pageread2: 408
+pageread2: 1
 # 3
-booktitle3: "Lost Connections"
+booktitle3: "All About Love"
-bookyear3: 2019
+bookyear3: 2018
-author3: "Johann Hari"
+author3: "Bell Hooks"
-sayfa3: 368
+sayfa3: 216
 format3: reading as a book
-pageread3: 368
+pageread3: 1
 # 4
 booktitle4: "Feminism Is for Everybody"
 bookyear4: 2026